loda-lang/loda-programs/programs/oeis/list3.md

 * [A313927](http://oeis.org/A313927) ([L27 program](313/A313927.asm)): Coordination sequence Gal.5.135.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313975](http://oeis.org/A313975) ([L19 program](313/A313975.asm)): Coordination sequence Gal.4.145.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314015](http://oeis.org/A314015) ([L40 program](314/A314015.asm)): Coordination sequence Gal.4.100.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314034](http://oeis.org/A314034) ([L60 program](314/A314034.asm)): Coordination sequence Gal.5.132.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314039](http://oeis.org/A314039) ([L24 program](314/A314039.asm)): Coordination sequence Gal.5.299.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314040](http://oeis.org/A314040) ([L22 program](314/A314040.asm)): Coordination sequence Gal.4.133.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314049](http://oeis.org/A314049) ([L17 program](314/A314049.asm)): Coordination sequence Gal.3.51.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.